 About Heart & Stroke

 Life.
 We don’t want you to miss it.
 That’s why Heart & Stroke leads the fight against heart disease and stroke.
+We must generate the next medical breakthroughs, so people in Canada don’t miss out on precious moments.
 Together, we are working to prevent disease, save lives and promote recovery through research, health promotion and public policy.